 Hiking in Leukerbad

-You can’t soak all day long (actually, I probably could), and the only way I could convince my husband that we should visit yet another spa town on our trip was to explain that in Europe, exercise is key part of any traditional spa cure, and that we’d be hiking in the Alps every day.
+One of the other great things to do in Leukerbad is to hike.
+After all, you can’t soak all day long (actually, I probably could), and the only way I could convince my husband we should visit yet another spa town on our trip (we went to three altogether) was to explain that in Europe, exercise is a key part of any traditional spa cure, and that we’d be hiking in the Alps every day.

-To access the easier part of the trail you can take the Gemmi Cable Car, the Gemmibahn, up from town.
-This lofty mountain pass goes through some stunning scenery in the Bernese Alps and links Leukerbad to the Sünnbuel Cable Car in Kandersteg, at a height of 2,270 metres above sea level.
+To access the easier part of the Gemmi Pass you can take the Gemmi Cable Car, the Gemmibahn, up from town.
+Once you’re up on the mountain, this lofty mountain pass goes through a scenic stretch of the Bernese Alps.
+It links Leukerbad to the Sünnbuel Cable Car in Kandersteg, at a height of 2,270 metres above sea level.

 To make it a shorter hike you can just go as far as Lake Daubensee, which is on the hiking path.

-You can walk a themed thermal hike, which is really two hikes, the gentler Thermal Spring Trek and the Thermal Canyon Walk, which is really a bit daunting as it slices through a gorge, but I loved it.
+Back down around town, another fun thing to do in Leukerbad is to walk the themed Thermal Hike.
+Really it’s two hikes put together, the gentler Thermal Spring Trek and the Thermal Canyon Walk.
+The Canyon Walk can be a bit daunting as it slices through a scenic gorge, but I loved it.
+(Mark is less enthused about heights.)

-Along the way there are illustrated panels that go into the background of the thermal springs, and touch on the history and geology of the hot springs.
+Along the walk there are illustrated panels that go into the tourism history and geology of the hot springs.

 The Thermal Canyon Walk takes you into the Dala Canyon.
 Highlights include a 35m waterfall, and a suspension bridge that crosses the gorge.
-It’s not gruelling at all, but if you don’t like heights, this probably isn’t the hike for you.
+It’s not a gruelling hike, more of a walk, but if you don’t like heights, it probably isn’t the hike for you.

 The Torrent winter sports area has ski slopes that range from 1411 meters to 2610 meters.
 While only 3.5 km are blue runs, there are 27 km of red slopes and 17 km of black.
 New to the ski area are 6 km of yellow slopes for free riding.

-For beginners, there is a novice area next to the Sportsarena in Leukerbad called Erli Park.
-It’s not connected to the Torrent slopes but is located in town, and good for kids and people just starting out.
+For beginner skiers, there is a novice area next to the Sportsarena in Leukerbad called Erli Park.
+It’s not connected to the Torrent slopes but is located in town, and good for beginners and kids.

 Leukerbad Ski School

 Yes, you can learn to ski or improve your skills in Leukerbad.
-You can opt for a Learn to Ski or Snowboard in 3 Days program with the Leukerbad Swiss Ski School, enrol your children in the Leukerbad Kid’s Ski School,
+You can opt for a Learn to Ski or Snowboard in 3 Days program with the Leukerbad Swiss Ski School or enrol your children in the Leukerbad Kid’s Ski School.

-There are tons of hotels and chalets in town.
-To narrow it down I’m listing only properties with their own thermal pools, as soaking in one of the Leukerbad hot springs is such a pleasure.
+There are tons of chalets and hotels in Leukerbad, Switzerland.
+To narrow it down I’m listing only properties with their own thermal pools, as soaking in the hot springs is such a pleasure.
+There is also a wide range of prices, from luxury to affordable.

 The finest Leukerbad hotel is Les Sources des Alpes.
-This boutique-sized 5-star hotel is located at the foot of the Gemmi near the Wallister Alpentherme.
+This boutique-sized 5-star hotel is located at the foot of the Gemmi near the Walliser Alpentherme.
 It’s a luxury hotel that dates back to 1824, and has its own wellness area, hot springs pool, and fine-dining restaurant.
-(This is where we stayed for a week.)
+We stayed here for a week and the service was excellent.
+The spa was never crowded and their restaurant is elegant.

-De France is the Thermal Hotels most recently updated property, a 4-star with its own wellness center, and is next to the Walliser Alpentherme.
+De France is the Thermal Hotels most recently updated property in the group, a 4-star with its own wellness center, and is next to the Walliser Alpentherme.

 Another property with its own thermal springs and sauna area is the 4-star Le Bristol, a traditional Leukerbad hotel located 200 metres from the Torrentbahn Cable Car.